Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 04/30/2018

 The first plugged-in feature exclusive to Pro 2 is CVR (it also works with Arlo Q, Netgear’s wired indoor camera).
 When subscribed to a CVR plan, the cameras will record non-stop, 24/7.
 CVR plans are charged per camera rather than per account.
 The first plan provides fourteen days of continuous video for $9.99 per camera per month or $99.00 per year.
 The second plan provides thirty days of recordings for $19.99 per month per camera or $199.00 per year.
 If you want to add CVR to more than one camera, you will receive a 50% discount on each additional plan.
 Arlo does not support the ability to download CVR video.

 The second plugged-in feature is called Activity Zones.
 Arlo Pro 2 can support up to three rectangular shaped Activity Zones.
 If motion is detected within your set zone, you’ll receive a notification.
 Activity that occurs outside of your set zones will be ignored.
 As Pro 2 offers a wide angle view, this is handy when monitoring large rooms.
 As an example, you can monitor your front door while ignoring walkways which would allow you to continue monitoring even when you’re home.
+As already mentioned, if you pay for Arlo Smart, you’ll also have access to Activity Zones even when the camera is unplugged.

 Finally, while plugged-in, Arlo Pro 2 supports Look Back.
 Look Back tries to solve one of the major challenges of a battery powered security camera: sleepiness.
 To conserve battery life, most battery-powered cameras sleep between events.
 The problem is that sometimes events happen so quickly, that the camera can fail to capture footage that is helpful.
 Look Back allows the camera to buffer 3-seconds of footage constantly.
 If an event occurs, that 3-second buffer is tacked onto your video so that you have the event footage plus an extra three seconds, reducing the likelihood of a missed event.